bcc-code/bcc-decision-records/docs/Current/primary-cloud-for-web-applications.md

 For specific applications (such as self-service BI), Azure is probably still a better platform whereas for some niche services (like streaming) other platforms (AWS) are more suitable.

-The recommendation for "trial" is to make GCP the "default" cloud for container-based web apps, and work on:
+The recommendation for "trial" is to take one or two test projects and deploy the same project to **both clouds**, taking the following into account:
-1. Developing best practices for monitoring and tracing.
+1. Monitoring and tracing
+2. Startup time + cost

+Other things to investigate:
-2. Investigate sharing resources (specifically Redis and Postgresql) on GCP
+1. Sharing resources (specifically Redis and Postgresql) on GCP
-3. Investigate performance concerns with CloudSQL (can we get pgBouncer setup?)
+2. Performance concerns with CloudSQL (can we get pgBouncer setup?)

 ## Trial
 [TODO: Document experience after trialing]